-Watch the Pepper Children's Hospice at Home nurses at work!
+Watch the Children's Hospice at Home nurses at work!

 ‘You could almost open the door to a Pepper children’s nurse then walk out – they’ll know just what’s needed.’
-Tim, father of Sophie, a Pepper nursing team patient
+Tim, father of Sophie, a children's nursing team patient

 The service is provided free of charge for children throughout North West Hertfordshire and the Chilterns area of Buckinghamshire and is responsive, flexible and tailored to meet the needs of individual families.

-In 2015 Ann was recruited to the nursing team which has enabled support to be offered to more families in North West Hertfordshire - the service has expanded into St Albans and Harpenden.
+In 2015 an additional nurse was recruited which has enabled support to be offered to more families in North West Hertfordshire - the service has expanded into St Albans and Harpenden.